 - Toxotes oliglepis (western archer)

 Taxotes chatareus and Toxotes jaculatrix, are the two species regularly seen for sale in pet shops.
 They're so similar that shops rarely differentiate between them.
 It's likely that if you have an Archer, it's one of these two species.

 Here is more info about Archers in general and how to determine which species you have.

 Archers derive their scientific name from the word "Toxotes", meaning bowman or archer.
 If you've ever seen one in action, you'll understand how they earned that name.
-Archers hangs just below the surface of the water watching for insects.
+Archers hang just below the surface of the water watching for insects.
 When a bug ventures near the water, the Archer spits a stream of water at its prey so quickly that the hapless insect never sees it coming.
-Insects have to stay far away from the water to avoid becoming lunch, as the Archer fish is capable of accurately shooting steams of water up to one-and-a-half meters into in the air.
+Insects have to stay far away from the water to avoid becoming lunch, as the Archer fish is capable of accurately shooting streams of water up to one-and-a-half meters into in the air.

 All Archers have a deep, laterally compressed, silver-colored body that is punctuated by black bands on the edges of the dorsal and anal fins.
 The jaw is large and upturned, perfect for feeding at the surface.
 What you can't see is the deep groove in the roof of its mouth that is behind the Archer's amazing spitting ability.
 By pressing its tongue against the roof of its mouth, it forms a tube through which water is forced by rapidly closing the gill covers.
 To augment its hunting ability, the Archer has large eyes and a straight upper body line which allows it to lie very close to the top of the water without breaking the surface.